The Step-By-Step Guide to SEO for Startups

 1. SEO is About Content, And Content is King

 Your website is the modern-day equivalent to storefront, and is a really important promotional tool for your business.
-Now, in this competitive, content-driven world, a well-designed website won’t bring you much value without comprehensive, engaging contents.
+Now, in this competitive, content-driven world, a well-designed website won’t bring you much value without comprehensive, engaging content.

-The most common misconception for SEO is that we are only optimizing the contents for search engines, while in fact, optimizing for human readers is equally, if not the more important aspect of SEO.
+The most common misconception for startup SEO is that we are only optimizing the contents for search engines, while in fact, optimizing for human readers is equally, if not the more important aspect of SEO.

 2. SEO is Cost-Effective